 Implant reconstruction simply involves the insertion of a traditional breast implant into the breast tissue — one made of either silicone or saline.

-Remember that every breast reconstruction surgery is unique.
+Remember that every breast reconstruction after breast cancer surgery is unique.
 Some women want to return their breasts to exactly the state they were in prior to their mastectomy while others are taking the opportunity to make some enhancements.
 A simultaneous breast lift is possible, for example.
-Some patients even opt to have additional procedures performed, such as liposuction or a tummy tuck.
-You’ll also need to decide whether or not you plan to have your nipple(s) reconstructed.

 Lastly, some women are only having one breast reconstructed and simply want to even things out.